AldenChiu/RGT---Rodent-Gait-Tracker/README.md

 2. Follow the setup prompts:
    - Select the rodent type (e.g., Black Rat, White Mouse).
-   - Choose or define the area of the screen with the mouse and click coordinates.
-When doing so, confine your selection to only the side view of the rodent.
+   - Define the coordinates containing the side view of the rodent, and where you want clicks to be.
    - Set a click limit (or skip for no limit).
    - Set a timer duration (in minutes, or skip).
    - Configure the recipient email for notifications.

 3. During tracking:
-   - A stop window appears with "Stop Program" and "Adjust Settings" buttons.
+   - A window will appear with "Stop Program" and "Adjust Settings" buttons.
-   - Click "Adjust Settings" to open a live adjustment window for speed duration and speed range.
+   - Click "Adjust Settings" to open a live adjustment window for minimum tracking speed, speed duration, and speed range.
-   - The program functions such that when it simulates a click when the rodent's speed over a set time (Speed Duration) is within a certain percent (Speed Range %) of the average speed over that time.
+   - The program simulates a click when the rodent's speed over a set time (Speed Duration) is within a certain percent (Speed Range %) of the average speed over that time (providing it's always above Speed Min).
-   - Click "Stop Program" to end the session and delete saved settings.

 4. End conditions:
    - The program stops when the timer expires, the click limit is reached, or the stop button is pressed.
-   - If selected, an email notification is automatically sent when the timer expires or click limit is reached.
+   - If selected, an email notification is automatically sent when a limit is reached.
-   - Choose "Restart" to continue with the same settings or "Cancel" to exit and reset.
+   - Settings are saved and can be used the next time program is run.

 ## Configuration
-- **Settings File**: The script saves settings to `rgt_settings.json` for reuse.
-Deleting this file forces a new setup.
+- **Settings File**: `rgt_settings.json` stores all settings for reuse.
-- **Coordinates File**: `coordinates.json` stores saved tracking coordinates.
+- **Coordinates File**: `coordinates.json` stores specifically saved tracking coordinates.

 ## Known Issues
-- Sometimes misclicks when the rodent gets on its hind legs, turns around, or at the very beginning when it pops out its nose.
-In the testing I've done, about 50% of videos recorded are good.
+- RGT currently clicks more frequently than it should, with about a 50% yield.
+Recording twice as many as needed is advised.
+- Incorrectly captured videos are often caused by the rodent standing on its hind legs, turning around anywhere in the arena, or sticking its nose out from offscreen.
+These mistakes can be reduced by setting the coordinates to exclude the top and some of the edges of the area.
-- Settings for different rodent types have not all been tested.
-I've only tested with black mice and black and white rats.
+- Only the settings for black mice and black + white rats have been tested.
-- Manually clicking doesn't add to the click counter, so doing so will result in more videos recorded than originally set.
+- Manually clicking the record button doesn't add to the click counter.
+Doing so will result in more videos recorded than originally set.

 ## Contributing
 Feel free to fork this repository, submit issues, or send pull requests.
-Improvements like additional rodent types, better performance optimization, or enhanced GUI features are welcome!
+Improvements like better performance optimization or enhanced GUI features are welcome!

 ## Acknowledgments
 - Built with help from xAI's Grok 3.
 - Utilizes OpenCV, Tkinter, and other open-source libraries.

+Last updated 2025/07/23